WerIstLuka/Int/README.md

 # info
 I decided to rewrite this program in go

-There is a go branch but its not finished
+There is a go branch but it's not finished

 the python version will be discontinued when the go version has feature parity